ZeroInfinite/edge-developer/microsoft-edge/extensions.md

 #  Microsoft Edge extensions

+> [!TIP]
+> Check out the blog post, [New features for extensions in the Windows 10 April 2018 Update](https://blogs.windows.com/msedgedev/2018/05/24/new-extension-features-april-2018-update-notifications-inprivate/), to learn about new extensions features announced in the latest Windows release.

 Extensions are small programs that can be used to add new features to Microsoft Edge or modify the existing functionality.
 Extensions are intended to improve a user’s day-to-day browsing experience by providing niche functionality that is important to targeted audiences.

 Microsoft Edge supports a new HTML, JavaScript and CSS based extension model.
 This new model is Chrome-compatible which means that existing Chrome extension developers will be able to migrate their extensions to Microsoft Edge with minimal changes.